olacwiek/Protolang_2025_CLES/README.md

-# Experiments in Language Evolution: Closed vs Open-Ended Semantic Space Paradigms
+# Closed vs Open-Ended Semantic Space

 This repository contains data, code, and analysis scripts for a study on how participants interpret novel vocalizations when given **free-text responses** instead of multiple-choice options.